JakkuSakura/unidef/README.md

 - [ ] JavaScript

 ## Future plan
+- [x] Replace Pydantic with typedmodel
-- [ ] Replace Pydantic with typedmodel
+- [ ] Replace RustLineNode, RustBulkNode, etc with jinja2 template engine for advanced indentation control

 ### Improve inner representation model
 Right now inner model is now mixed key-value with validations.
 The next step should be conversion from and to well-defined python object